-Summer is here and rising seniors have college applications on their mind.
-The Common Application essays have not changed from last application cycle.
+Summer is here and rising seniors have college applications on their minds.
+Common Application essays have not changed from the last application cycle.
 Therefore, students can get a head start and use their summer to write their personal statement.

 Make Your Statement Stand Out